BoredVoidAter/HamsterHeist/README.md

 *   Navigate your hamster-bot through the maze, avoiding obstacles.
 *   Your primary objective is to reach and collide with the **golden sunflower seed**.
 *   Upon successfully collecting the seed, a "You Win!" message will appear, and the game will pause.
 *   **Program your bot**: Utilize the in-game coding UI to write JavaScript logic for your bot.
-Use the new `sensors.getTargetData()` API to help your bot find the golden sunflower seed.
+Use the `sensors.getTargetData()` API to help your bot find the golden sunflower seed, and the new `sensors.getProximityData()` for reactive navigation around hazards.
 *   **Save and Load Scripts**: Use the 'Save' and 'Load' buttons in the coding UI to manage your bot AI scripts.
 *   **Race against Ghosts**: After completing a heist, you can race against the recorded "ghosts" of other players' successful runs.
 These ghosts will appear as physical obstacles in the maze.
-*   **Workshop**: Earn 'Scrap' to buy and equip new modules for your bot, enhancing its abilities.
+*   **Workshop**: Earn 'Scrap' by completing heists and spend it in the Workshop to unlock and equip new modules for your bot, enhancing its abilities.
+Activate active modules using `actions.useModule()`.

 ## Technologies Used